ckamm12/upmon/README.md

 =====

 Uptime monitor/ Python learning project
-This project is simply a learning tool for me in learning Pythoin code.
+This project is simply a learning tool for me in learning Python code.